NORTHERN VERMONT

 1. Available 8:00 until end of hamfest

-Get a sneak preview of the Flea Market Area by downloading the Milton Hamfest Flea Market MAP in Adobe PDF format.
+We will reserve tables only for setups of 4 tables or larger.
+There is still no charge for tables.
+Tables are NOT guaranteed.
+Get a sneak preview of the Flea Market Area by downloading the Flea Market MAP in Adobe PDF format.
 The location of all tables and services are approximate.
 Not all tables will be available.

 We ask that vendors take all unsold merchandise away at the end of the day.

-Here are local phone numbers of various motels in the Burlington area.
-There are no motels in Milton.
-Great salvage yards, but no motels.
+Here are local phone numbers of other motels in the Burlington area.
 This list is information from the phone book.
-It does not imply any recommendation on the part of the Milton Hamfest, although it's probably a safe bet that the roof doesn't leak at any of these lodgings.
+It does not imply any recommendation, although it's probably a safe bet that the roof doesn't leak at any of these lodgings.

 Motel 6 654-6860